Board Certified, Sexual Offense Attorney

 This is a “strict liability” crime with regard to child rape, meaning that it does not matter whether the defendant knew of the child’s age, was lied to by the child about the child’s age, or was mistaken about the child’s age.
 So long as the child was under 13 at the time of the sexual act, the defendant would be guilty of rape of a child.

-Second, as with any of the rape crimes in North Carolina, it does not matter whether the defendant fully penetrated the victim.
+Second, as with any of the rape crimes in Raleigh, or the state of North Carolina, it does not matter whether the defendant fully penetrated the victim.
 So long as the defendant made contact with the victim’s sexual organ, that is usually enough to show intercourse.

 Third, the serious injury does not need to be physical.
 If the state can show a mental injury that extends for some time after the sexual act, that may be enough to show serious personal injury.
 Hysteria and crying for only a relatively short period of time would not be enough to show serious personal injury.
 But nightmares, headaches, loss of appetite over a period of months, probably would be enough to show serious personal injury.